Yes. You can run your generator in the rain but you should take safety measures.

 Read the manual

 We strongly recommend you go through the instruction manual before you even start using the generator.
 The more you know about the machine, the better you can prepare yourself.

 Portable generators may be small, but they are powerful enough to give you a nasty shock.
 Most manufacturers provide a general pre-start checklist to maintain.
 Strictly follow that guideline every time you need to run your generator.

 Additionally, take a look at the manufacturer’s protection for your generator.
-Each generator has an ingress protection (IP) rating that showcases the protection level of your machine against external mechanical influences and the influence of water.
+Each generator is equipped with an ingress protection (IP) rating that showcases the protection level of your machine against external influences like mechanical and water influences.

 The rating consists of two numbers followed by the letter IP.
 The 1st number expresses the protection level from external dirt and debris, and the 2nd number showcases the water protection level.
 Let’s look at the chart below to get a clear idea.

 |2||Protection against objects larger than 12 mm|

 |3||Protection against objects larger than 2.5 mm|